mattiaisgro/mattiaisgro.github.io/_posts/2023-03-14-dual-algebras-autodiff.md

 }
 ```

-All we have to do is evaluate the target function at $x + \epsilon$, for any $x$ we want, and we automatically get the (hoping no cosmic ray bursts into our laptop) correct result.
+All we have to do is evaluate the target function at $x + \varepsilon$, for any $x$ we want, and we automatically get the (hoping no cosmic ray bursts into our laptop) correct result.
 Automatic differentiation is thus a powerful middle ground between symbolic and numerical differentiation.

 Dual numbers have been extensively developed in [Theoretica](https://www.github.com/chaotic-society/theoretica).
 The *dual.h* and *dual_functions.h* files include a complete implementation of the ideas inside this post.
 Other files in the *autodiff* folder implement more advanced algebras which I will cover in future posts.

 Additional notes
 ------
-- A matrix representation of this dual algebra is, for $z = a + \epsilon b$:
+- A matrix representation of this dual algebra is, for $z = a + \varepsilon b$:

 $$\begin{pmatrix} a & b \\ 0 & a \end{pmatrix}$$

-- It is also possible to construct n-order dual algebras which compute the n-th derivative, using the *Ansatz* : $\epsilon^n = 0$ (but new rules have to be added).
+- It is also possible to construct n-order dual algebras which compute the n-th derivative, using the *Ansatz* : $\varepsilon^n = 0$ (but new rules have to be added).
 - Dual numbers and their generalizations find applications in physics, for the study of fermions for example.